drachpy/debian-openbox/README.md

 _I would suggest to go and use BunsenLabs.
 It is pretty slick although I do not use openbox anymore.
 But I still use BL and then install i3._
 Go to: https://www.bunsenlabs.org/

+Got tired of wallpapers?
+Add this to your i3 config.
+Just a plain dark lazy blue colour. exec --no-startup-id xsetroot -solid "#002244"

 # openbox
 Debian server (add source.list as needed)/Ubuntu server + Openbox configuration